-For information on how to add a node to a cluster system, see "Adding a new node to CF" of the "PRIMECLUSTER Cluster Foundation (CF) Configuration and Administration Guide."
+For information on how to add a node to a cluster system, see "Adding a new node to CF" of "PRIMECLUSTER Cluster Foundation (CF) Configuration and Administration Guide."

-For information on how to operate a disk class to which the GDS logical volume belongs, see "Operation" "Operation using GDS Management View" of the "PRIMECLUSTER Global Disk Services Configuration and Administration Guide."
+For information on how to operate a disk class to which the GDS logical volume belongs, see "Operation" "GDS Management View" in "PRIMECLUSTER Global Disk Services Configuration and Administration Guide."